Creed III: Box office

 In the United States and Canada, Creed III was released alongside Demon Slayer: Kimetsu no Yaiba – To the Swordsmith Village and Operation Fortune: Ruse de Guerre, was projected to gross $38–40 million from 4,007 theaters in its opening weekend.
 The film made $22 million on its first day, including $5.45 million from Wednesday and Thursday night previews (the best total of the trilogy), increasing estimates to $50 million.
-The weekend totaled $58.7 million, topping the box office and marking the best-ever opening weekend for the Rocky franchise.
-The film made $27.3 million in its sophomore weekend, finishing second behind newcomer Scream VI, and then $15.3 million in its third weekend.
+The weekend totaled $58.7 million, topping the box office.
+The film made $27.3 million in its sophomore weekend, finishing second behind newcomer Scream VI, and then $15.3 million in its third weekend finishing in third place behind Scream VI and newcomer Shazam!
+Fury of the Gods.